 The Engineering Education Grant Scheme (EEGS) aims to engage young people aged 5-19 in learning about engineering and to develop the professional skills of those involved in supporting STEM learning and careers awareness.
 The EEGS also supports projects that improve wider engineering literacy.

 Any organisation capable of developing and delivering UK-based educational activities is eligible to apply, including schools, IET or IMechE members and STEM organisations.
 We are particularly keen to receive applications for projects from teams with diverse expertise, a range of skills and from a variety of sectors.

-There are two levels of funding available.
-Awards of up to £5000 (inclusive of any applicable VAT) are available for standard applications to the fund, and up-to-four awards of £15,000 are available each year.
+There are two levels of fcounding available.
+Awards of up to £5000 (inclusive of any applicable VAT) are available for standard applications to the fund, and up to four awards of £15,000 are available each year.

 Projects funded by the scheme

 For 2018, we are delighted to announce that the Engineering Education Grant Scheme becomes a Year of Engineering supported initiative.
 Focusing on one of the Year of Engineering themes, 'Engineering improves lives', the review panel will consider this theme when making its funding decisions.

 Bids for funding will be accepted 22 January - 6 April 2018 for projects taking place from 1 June 2018.
 Decisions will be announced week commencing 28 May 2018.
 Bids submitted after 6 April will not be considered.

 Bids for funding will be accepted 18 June - 8 October for projects taking place from 1 January 2019.
 Decisions will be announced week commencing 3 December.